googlearchive/polyup/CONTRIBUTING.md

-`polyup` is open source software!
-Want to change something?
-Fork the repo and send us a pull request!

 When reading the code for the first time, I recommend starting at lib/upgrade_html.js and then flow through into lib/upgrade_js.js and expand out from there.